Xeo786/Rufaydium-Webdriver/README.md

 }
 ```
 # Session.Actions()
-We can interact with page using `Actions()` these interactions, which can be define as `pointer`, a `pointer` can be mouse, touch or keyboard
+We can interact with a page using `Actions()` these interactions, which can be defined as a `pointer` which can be a mouse, touch or keyboard
 Following Example will try to draw a pentagon for working example see https://www.autohotkey.com/boards/viewtopic.php?f=6&t=102616&start=40#p458272

 ```AutoHotKey